gallochris/cbb-docs/hugo_source/content/efficiency/07-average-possession-length.md

 ### Examples

-In the 2017-18 season, Virginia ranked 351st in offensive APL at **20.9 seconds**.
+In the 2018-19 season, Virginia ranked 352nd in offensive APL at **21.0 seconds**.
 Virginia's average offensive possession against opponents last about 21 seconds.

-Virginia plays patient and seeks the best offensive shot.
-The Cavaliers also rarely turn the ball over, ranking 5th in offensive turnover rate.
+Virginia plays patient.
+The Cavaliers seek the best offensive shot.
+Virginia also rarely turns the ball over, ranking 12th in offensive turnover rate.

 This style caters to a low offensive APL.

-In contrast, Auburn ranked 17th in defensive APL at **16.4** seconds in the 2017-18 season.
-On average, the Tigers' defensive possessions lasted about 16 seconds.
+In contrast, Arizona State ranked 52nd in defensive APL at **16.9** seconds in the 2018-19 season.
+On average,  defensive possessions lasted about 17 seconds for the Sun Devils.

-Auburn's opponents shot an above average percentage, ranking 111th in effective field goal percentage.
-Opponents rarely turned over the ball and seldom got to the free throw line.
+Arizona State's opponents shot a below average percentage.
+The Sun Devils ranked 72nd in defensive effective field goal percentage.
+Opponents turned over the ball on about 19% of possessions and seldom got to the free throw line.

-This all describes a style of high defensive APL.
+This all describes a style of higher defensive APL.

 ### Other Style Components